Life Lessons with an Australian Accent: Introducing Alex King

 If you go to Alex’s new website, Websites for Life Coaches, you can hear his Australian accent.
 Mo-biles.

-Though, he needs to update his video, since he and his wife just adopted 2 kittens.
+Though, he needs to update his video, since he just adopted 2 kittens.

 Just saying, Alex.